History & Staff

-Today, we are proudly affiliated with Foundation Partners Group, a group of independently operated funeral homes throughout North America; Kathy Birdwell serves as the Location Leader and we continue the traditions of quality and compassionate service established by the four generations of the Shaw family.
+Today, we are proudly affiliated with Foundation Partners Group, a group of independently operated funeral homes throughout North America and we continue the traditions of quality and compassionate service established by the four generations of the Shaw family.

 Our Staff’s Dedication to Respectful Care

 A funeral, or memorial service, should provide family members and loved ones with the chance to reflect, remember, and celebrate a life well-lived.
 At Shaw & Sons, our goal is to create exceptional services and experiences that fulfill the wishes of your loved one.
 Our experienced Funeral Directors provide guidance on the crucial first steps toward healing.